-Douglas Maraun (Uni Graz), Andrea D’Alpaos (University of Padua), Alius Ulevičius (Vilnius University) and Miguel Ortega Sánchez (UGR) on the risks and results of climate changes
+Douglas Maraun (University of Graz), Andrea D’Alpaos (University of Padua), Alius Ulevičius ( Vilnius University) and Miguel Ortega Sánchez (University of Granada).

 The Arqus Winter School is a challenge-based approach to educating critically engaged European citizens, and it is being run in parallel at all seven Arqus universities this semester.